keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 This diagram shows the wintertime air-sea surface heat loss, delta
 ![equation](https://render.githubusercontent.com/render/math?math=Q_{net}), in ZJ on vertical axis, accumulated from September to march.
-A positive value in the diagram indicates a weak air-sea surface heat loss, and a negative value indicates a strong air-sea surface heat loss.
+A <strong>positive value</strong> in the diagram indicates a weak air-sea surface heat loss, and a <strong>negative value</strong> indicates a strong air-sea surface heat loss.
-The grey dashed lines are the plus and minus standard deviation to select its extremes.
+The <strong>grey dashed lines</strong> are the plus and minus standard deviation to select its extremes.
-In bold curves are the extreme EDW formation years.
+In <strong>bold curves</strong> are the extreme EDW formation years.
-Particularly, in crosses are the strong EDW formation years, and in dots, the weak EDW years.
+Particularly, <strong>in crosses</strong> are the strong EDW formation years, and in dots, the weak EDW years.
-We found that all the weak EDW formation years are located above the 1 sigma line, corresponding with the extreme weak air-sea surface heat loss, The strong EDW formation years, such as 2010 and 13 are located below the negative sigma line, corresponding with the extreme strong air-sea surface heat loss, However, in 2005, the strong EDW formation does not correspond with strong air-sea surface heat loss!
+We found that all the weak EDW formation years are located above the 1 sigma line, corresponding with the extreme weak air-sea surface heat loss, The strong EDW formation years, such as 2010 and 2013 are located below the negative sigma line, corresponding with the extreme strong air-sea surface heat loss, However, in 2005, the strong EDW formation does not correspond with strong air-sea surface heat loss!
 Then we take a look at another atmospheric variable, the wind stress curl.